dlehman83/text2cc/README.md

   `quiz.zip` (with "quiz" replaced by the name of your file) which is the converted quiz in QTI format.

-Instructions for using the QTI file with Canvas:
+Instructions for using the ZIP file with Schoology:

-  * Go to the course in which you want to use the quiz.
+* Go to the resources tab.
-  * Go to Settings, click on "Import Course Content", select "QTI .zip file", choose your file, and click "Import".
-Typically you should not need to select a question bank; that should be managed automatically.
-  * While the quiz upload will often be very fast, there is an additional processing step that can take up to several minutes.
-The status will probably appear under "Current Jobs" after upload.
-  * Once the quiz import is marked as "Completed", the imported quiz should be available under Quizzes.
-If the imported quiz does not appear after several minutes, there may be an error in your quiz file or a bug in `text2qti`.
-When Canvas encounters an invalid quiz file, it tends to fail silently; instead of reporting an error in the quiz file, it just never creates a quiz based on the invalid file.
+* Click the arrow near the top center, then import.
+* Select Common Cartridge then choose a new or existing collection and folder name.
+* Click Next, then attach the file.
+* Select the zip file previously created.
+* Click next.
+Now your quiz should be imported into the folder and collection you chose.
-  * You should **always preview the quiz before use**.  text2qti can detect a number of potential issues, but not everything.
+You should **always preview the quiz before use**.  text2CC can detect a number of potential issues, but not everything.

 Typically, you should start your quizzes with a title, like this:
 ```